CharlieQLe/course-assistant/docs/final.md

 On the files page, the user has the ability to manage all their note and flashcard files and keep them organized with our tag system.
 Users can create tags when creating a new note or flashcard set or do so separately.
 They can also create new notes and flashcard sets from this page.
 They can sort via specific tags to easily locate files.

+Files Main Page

 ![files page](./Final%20Screenshots/filespage.png)

+Create a Tag Modal

 ![create tag modal](./Final%20Screenshots/createtagmodal.png)

+Add a Tag to a File Modal

 ![add tag to file modal](./Final%20Screenshots/addtagtofile.png)

+Create a Note Modal

 ![create note modal](./Final%20Screenshots/createnotemodal.png)

+Create a Flashcard Set Modal

 ![create flashcard set modal](./Final%20Screenshots/createflashcardmodal.png)

 ### Notepad Tool

 The notepad tool allows the user to create and save notes that are then stored in the file page.

+Example Notepad

 ![notepad tool](./Final%20Screenshots/notepadtool.png)